kunal1049/Data-Analytics-Projects/README.md

 5. Data Visualization using PowerBI - In this project, I have worked arounf with amazon's sales dataset.
 I have imported the data into powerBI and then cleaned and trasformed the data using PowerQuery and loaded the cleaned data into powerBI framework for analysis.
 6. Money Expense - In this project I used my Java Skills for making a demo dashboard for your money expense and export it to excel sheet.
 In this I used CRUD Operation and created workspaces for different types of expenses.
 7. Bank System using Python and MySQL - In this project, I have build a Banking System using Python and MySQL.
 I used SQL connector to connect mysql dataset to python and extracted and loaded the data using the same.
 There are various options using which you can create a account, withdraw amount, deposit amount and set you balance.
-8. Data Modeling with Postgred -
+8. Data Modeling with Postgred - In this project, I apply Data Modeling with Postgres and build an ETL pipeline using Python.
+This project focused on analyzing the data which has been collected on songs and user activity on the new music streaming app.